 SEP is deployed entirely within an environment controlled by the customer.
 This allows you to apply any layers of security based on your unique organizational policies and risk tolerance.
 This also means that any data sources are completely under your control and you can take any security measures desired to control access from SEP to the data sources.
 Starburst supports integration with numerous authentication and authorizations and other security related features.
-Learn more about all these in the security section of the reference documentation.
+Learn more about all these in the security section of the documentation.

 Since SEP and all data sources are completely within your systems, Starburst does not have any access.
 Telemetry data about your usage is automatically submitted to Starburst using an end-to-end encrypted connection, but can also be submitted manually.

 Your consent is requested, if data is transferred to Starburst as part of a support request, Because it is not required for the service to operate, generally this transaction is classified as a “causal and incidental” transfer of data.

 Data caching, including the new Starburst Warp Speed (formerly Varada), functions like all other data transfer in SEP.
 That means all source data and cached data remains within your systems.

 Worker nodes with activated caching run under your control, for example in your cloud provider or your data center, like any other workers.
 The used ephemeral disks are built into machines as a storage space, and store cached data and indexes for the purpose of improving performance of SEP.